 IPL applies bright light to the skin surrounding the eyes in a recurrent, pulsating pattern.
 It is completely painless.

-Doctors have been using IPL as an experimental treatment for dry eyes for two decades.
+Doctors have used IPL as an experimental treatment for dry eyes for two decades.
 As more research has emerged suggesting its effectiveness, it has become mainstream.
-In 2021, an IPL device specifically for the treatment of dry eyes received Food and Drug Administration (FDA) approval.
+In 2021, an IPL device specifically for treating dry eyes received Food and Drug Administration (FDA) approval.

 However, it is important to note that health insurance does not usually cover IPL.